RustCrypto/KEMs/ml-kem/README.md

 between two parties who want to establish encrypted communications with each other.
-It uses algorithms which resist potential attacks by hypothetical future quantum computers which, when such computers are sufficiently mature, pose a problem for the algorithms we typically use for secure key establishment using public-key cryptography such as ECDH and RSA key encipherment.
+It uses algorithms which resist potential attacks by hypothetical future quantum computers which, when such computers are sufficiently mature, pose a problem for the algorithms we typically use for secure key establishment using public-key cryptography such as (EC)DH and RSA key encipherment.

 Originally developed as [CRYSTALS-Kyber] (a.k.a.
 "Kyber"), ML-KEM is a refinement of the original Kyber algorithm after it was selected for standardization by [NIST]'s [Post-Quantum Cryptography]